 Other nanoparticles of concern in drugs

 Titanium dioxide (E171) nanoparticles are not the only problem.
-The safety of other nanoparticles also present in drugs is questionable – in particular those used as dyes (iron oxides in particular) or silica.
+The safety of other nanoparticles also present in drugs is questionable – in particular those used as colorants (iron oxides in particular) or silica.
 Will the work carried out by ANSES on the risks of nanos in food quickly shed light on these questions?

 – In French :